wultra/powerauth-crypto/docs/Activation-via-Activation-Code.md

 ### Activation Commit

-Finally, the last diagram shows how the Activation Code Delivery Application proactively checks the status of the activation and allows it's completion by committing the activation record.
+Finally, the last diagram shows how the Activation Code Delivery Application proactively checks the status of the activation and allows its completion by committing the activation record.
 A PowerAuth Mobile SDK plays a very little role in this step.
 It only allows showing a public key fingerprint in the mobile app to the user so that the key exchange can be visually confirmed before committing the activation.

 ![Activation Commit](./resources/images/sequence_activation_commit.png)